*Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you. I only recommend what I truly love for the “Haven”.

 Simple ritual

-We start at neck: glide your gua sha upwards from collarbone to jaw using the flat edge to open lymphatic flow.
+Start at neck: glide your gua sha upwards from collarbone to jaw using the flat edge to open lymphatic flow.

 Define the jawline: place the curved edge at your chin and sweep towards your ear.